webplatform/docs/html/attributes/class/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Specifies one or more classnames for an element, usually used to point to a class in a style sheet.}}
+{{Summary_Section|Specifies one or more classes for an element, usually used to point to a class in a style sheet.}}
 {{Markup_Attribute
 |Applies_to=dom/HTMLElement
 |Property_applies_to=dom/HTMLElement